captn-nick/MSFS-Mod-Selector/README.md

 The Mod Selector assists you in this by **automating the selection process**: it allows you to easily group mods by type and (for world enhancements which would be most mods) by continent, country, and even by city as well as by aircraft type (for aircraft mods).

 Here’s how this works:
+* Start up the Mod Selector before starting MSFS.
 * You must register each mod once with the Mod Selector.
-* Then, start up the Mod Selector before starting MSFS.
+  * If a mod is already in Mod Selector’s online mod database, it will register automatically.
 * Simply select all the mod categories you want to activate.
 * The Mod Selector will automatically copy the relevant mods into your Community folder / move away all unwanted mods into a temp folder.
 * Then, start MSFS and enjoy a significantly decreased startup time.

+## New and noteworthy!

+**Starting with version 0.7, Mod Selector now builds its own [open-source online mod meta-information database](https://github.com/captn-nick/MSFS-Mod-Repository) everyone can contribute to!**

+**Mod Selector now auto-discovers meta-information already present in the database.**

+A more comfortable UI for adding mods will follow soon.
+Stay tuned!

 ## Usage warning
-This program is very early beta.
+This program is still early beta.
 USE AT YOUR OWN RISK!
 It is highly recommended that you create a backup of your mods (MSFS Community folder) before using this program.

 **Until V. 1.0 is reached, please expect breaking changes with each version jump!**

 ## Project roadmap
 All of this is subject to change.
-* V. 0.7: Create a central online repository for mod lookup so individual users don’t have to create their own mods.txt themselves manually.
-* V. 0.8: Make continent sub-panel sizes adjustable; show mod selection feedback.
+* V. 0.8 Git integration for assisted upload of new mods.txt entries into the central repository.
 * V. 0.9: Intelligent wizard for adding mods to mods.txt.
+* V. 0.10: Make continent sub-panel sizes adjustable; show mod selection feedback.
-* V. 0.10: Local / online individual mod search by keywords.
+* V. 0.11: Local / online individual mod search by keywords.

 ## Prerequisites
 Mod Selector requires Java to run.

 ## Download
-Download the [latest version ZIP file](https://github.com/captn-nick/MSFS-Mod-Selector/releases/download/0.6/MsfsModSelector.0.6.zip) from the [Releases page](https://github.com/captn-nick/MSFS-Mod-Selector/releases).
+Download the [latest version ZIP file](https://github.com/captn-nick/MSFS-Mod-Selector/releases/download/0.7/MsfsModSelector.0.7.zip) from the [Releases page](https://github.com/captn-nick/MSFS-Mod-Selector/releases).

 ## Content
 The program consists of 3 components:
 * **MsfsModSelector.jar**: the program file.
 * **mods.txt**: a text file containing information about all the mods managed by the Mod selector.
 * **config.properties**: a text file containing all configurations for the Mod selector.
+* **mod-repository\mods.db.txt**: a text file containing information about all the mods known to Mod Selector, whether you possess them or not.
+You can regularly update this file from a central repository on the internet to get the newest mod definitions.

 ## Setup
 No setup is required.